rodrigocfd/winsafe/README.md

 * low-level Win32 API constants, functions and structs;
 * high-level structs to build native Win32 GUI applications.

-If you're looking for a comprehensive Win32 coverage, take a look at [winapi](https://crates.io/crates/winapi) or [windows](https://crates.io/crates/windows) crates, which are *unsafe*, but have everything.

 WinSafe documentation:

 | Branch | Docs |